benhuangbmj/cvx-doc/README.md

-This repo is for the personal documentation for the CVx project.
+Develop and distribute the Softr utility functions used in the CVx project.